rcrowther/ssc/README.rst

 SCALA_HOME=""

 In a common setup, Java is installed to the computer, so JAVA_HOME does not need changing.
 It can be pointed at any other Java `/bin` on the computer, though.
-For example, you may have a very up-to-date Java to replace packaging, or a Java inside an IDE like Eclipse.
+For example, you may have a very up-to-date Java, or a Java inside an IDE like Eclipse.
 Point JAVA_HOME at the `/bin` folder.

 The same is true of Scala, and SCALA_HOME.
-However, t is much more likely that Scala is not fully installed to the computer, and SCALA_HOME must be pointed at it's `/bin` folder.
+However, Scala is often not fully installed, and SCALA_HOME must be pointed at it's `/bin` folder.

 Libraries